MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-entitlements.md

 > ![Screenshot of ](./media/entitlement-work-order-product-discount.png)

-## Scenario 2: entitlement for free products and services for an asset category
+## Scenario 2: Entitlement for free products and services for an asset category

+An organization would like to offer a customer free work order products and services for two years for work orders that relate to customer assets of a specified category.

 ### Step 1: Create a customer asset